-- 15 CISM is a comprehensive, integrated, systematic, and multicomponent crisis - intervention program that was developed to manage traumatic experiences.
-It is - 17 a package of tactics that are designed to mitigate the impact of a traumatic event, - facilitate normal recovery processes, restore adaptive function, and identify - 19 people who would benefit from additional support services.
+- CISM is a comprehensive, integrated, systematic, and multicomponent crisis - intervention program that was developed to manage traumatic experiences.
+It is 19 - a package of tactics that are designed to mitigate the impact of a traumatic event, - facilitate normal recovery processes, restore adaptive function, and identify - people who would benefit from additional support services.
 CISM interventions - services can be applied to wildland fire, law enforcement, or other emergency - responses.
-CISM interventions should never be used for grief counseling, - 2 mediation or a replacement for mental health care professionals.
-The Agency - Administrator is responsible for identifying an event as a critical incident. - 24 BLM Refer to FA IM-2020-003, Critical Incident Stress Management - 25 Program Policy. https://doimspp.sharepoint.com/sites/blm- - fa/Directives/Forms/AllItems.aspx?id=%2Fsites%2Fblm%2Dfa%2FDirectives%2F2020IM%2FFA%2DIM%2D2020%2D003%2Epdf&parent=%2Fsit - es%2Fblm%2Dfa%2FDirectives%2F2020IM
+CISM interventions should never be used for grief counseling, - mediation or a replacement for mental health care professionals.
+The agency - administrator is responsible for identifying an event as a critical incident.

-29 Critical Incident Peer Support (CIPS)
+Critical Incident Peer Support (CIPS)

-- 30 Critical Incident Peer Support (CIPS) is an intervention tactic designed for - 31 colleagues or people of "mutual respect" to help each other through difficult - 32 situations.
-It is the foundation of the interagency wildland fire CISM program - since peers understand the unique traumas, fears, job related stresses, and offer - 34 instant trust, respect, credibility, and empathy.
-Camaraderie among peers has - 35 credibility that academic training cannot create.
+- Critical Incident Peer Support (CIPS) is an intervention tactic designed for - colleagues or people of "mutual respect" to help each other through difficult - situations.
+It is the foundation of the interagency wildland fire CISM program - since peers understand the unique traumas, fears, job related stresses, and offer - instant trust, respect, credibility, and empathy.
+Camaraderie among peers has - credibility that academic training cannot create.

-36 Critical Incident Peer Support Groups
+Critical Incident Peer Support Groups

-- 37 CIPS Groups are assembled at the time of request and can be ordered through - the dispatch/coordination system.
-For more information go to - 39 https://gacc.nifc.gov/cism/.
+- CIPS Groups are assembled at the time of request and can be ordered through - the dispatch/coordination system.
+For more information go to - https://gacc.nifc.gov/cism/.